ggy65ng/RunForPlay/README.md

 # RunForPlay

 RunForPlay is a single-page, multi-language experience that estimates whether a PC can run popular games.
-It provides FPS ranges, recommended graphics settings, and upgrade suggestions in eight languages with a neon, glassmorphism-inspired UI.
+It provides FPS ranges, recommended graphics settings, upgrade suggestions, and a dedicated bottleneck calculator in eight languages with a neon, glassmorphism-inspired UI.

 ## Features
 - Hero, form, results, how-it-works, and supported-games sections with a modern gamer aesthetic.
-- Hardware and game presets with simple scoring logic to generate verdicts, FPS ranges, settings, and upgrade tips.
+- Hardware and game presets with richer CPU/GPU libraries to generate verdicts, FPS ranges, settings, and upgrade tips.
 - Language selector with English, العربية, हिन्दी, 한국어, 日本語, Español, Français, and Deutsch translations.
 - RTL-aware layout adjustments for Arabic.
+- Bottleneck calculator to spot CPU/GPU imbalance across common resolutions.
 - Static assets only—ready for Netlify or any static host.

 ## Local development